 This course builds on the foundations of Composition I with emphasis on rhetorical structures, argumentation and research related to the humanities.
 Students study how to make strong arguments using written, visual and oral communication techniques.
 Prerequisite: EN1320 Composition I or equivalent

 LE1430 Fundamentals of Criminal Law | 4.5 credit hours

 This course is an overview of criminal law, criminal procedures and crimes against person, property or public order.
 Students also explore the distinction between criminal law and civil law.
-Prerequisite: PL1110 Introduction to Paralegal or equivalent or CJ1110 Introduction to Criminal Justice or equivalent; Prerequisites or Corequisites: EN1420 Composition II or equivalent, PS1350 American Government or equivalent
+Prerequisites: EN1320 Composition I or equivalent, PL1110 Introduction to Paralegal or equivalent or CJ1110 Introduction to Criminal Justice or equivalent

 LE2630 Fundamentals of Constitutional Law | 4.5 credit hours